Effective Kotlin Item 33: Consider factory functions instead of secondary constructors

 listOf(1,2,3) is simpler and more readable than

 List.of(1,2,3).
 However, public top-level functions need to be used judiciously.
-Public top-level functions have a disadvantage: they are available everywhere.
-It is easy to clutter up the developer’s IDE tips.
-The problem becomes more serious when top-level functions are named like class methods, and they are confused with them.
+Public top-level functions have a disadvantage: they are available everywhere, therefore it is easy to clutter up the developer’s IDE tips.
+This problem becomes more serious when top-level functions have the same names as class methods and therefore get confused with them.
 This is why top-level functions should be named wisely.

 Constructors in Kotlin are used the same way as top-level functions:

-They are also referenced the same as top-level functions (and constructor reference implements function interface):
+They are also referenced in the same way as top-level functions (and constructor references implement function type):

 From a usage point of view, capitalization is the only distinction between constructors and functions.
-By convention, classes begin with an uppercase letter, and functions with a lower case letter.
-Although, technically functions can begin with an uppercase.
-This fact is used in different places, for example, in case of the Kotlin standard library.
+By convention, classes begin with an uppercase letter, and functions begin with a lowercase letter.
+However, technically, functions can begin with an uppercase letter.
+This is used in different places, for example, in the Kotlin standard library.